 Awards.
-This column sets forth the number of restricted stock units awarded to the named executive officers during fiscal 2016 that are subject to the test to assure eligibility for deduction under Section 162(m) and/or to performance tests as described below.
-These include units awarded to each of the named executive officers as part of the annual grant in December 2015.
-Each of Mr. Iger's awards is (and Mr. Staggs's awards were when awarded) subject to both the test to assure eligibility under Section 162(m) and the performance tests described below.
+This column sets forth the number of restricted stock units awarded to the named executive officers during fiscal 2017 that are subject to the test to assure eligibility for deduction under Section 162(m) and/or to performance tests as described below.
+These include units awarded to each of the named executive officers as part of the annual grant in December 2016.
+Each of Mr. Iger's awards is subject to both the test to assure eligibility under Section 162(m) and the performance tests described below.
 The units in row A for each of the other named executive officers are subject to the test to assure eligibility under Section 162(m) and the units in row B are subject to this test as well as the performance tests described below.
-The vesting dates for all of the outstanding restricted stock unit awards held by the named executive officers as of the end of fiscal 2016 are set forth in the Fiscal 2016 Outstanding Equity Awards at Fiscal Year-End table below.
+The vesting dates for all of the outstanding restricted stock unit awards held by the named executive officers as of the end of fiscal 2017 are set forth in the Fiscal 2017 Outstanding Equity Awards at Fiscal Year-End table below.